-2022 assets are broadly in line with 2021, and an increase in Liabilities is primarily due to the rise in future contractual costs paid by BGIL to BGSL per claim.
-As a result, this leads to Own funds decreasing by £20m.
+2023 Assets are broadly in line with 2022, and a decrease in Liabilities.
+This decrease is primarily due to the future profitability of BGIL due to the contractual rates for premiums and commissions from BGSL.
+As a result, this leads to Own funds increasing by £36.9m.